SwezyDev/MultiExodus/README.md

 * Uses `MyInputDialog` for custom modal input prompts.
 * Manages Exodus.exe with `ctypes` message boxes, `os.startfile`, and `taskkill`.
 * Performs file operations using `shutil` and `pathlib`.
-* Updates window title with wallet count and current time via a background thread.
+* Updates window title with wallet count and current time via a `background thread`.
+* Validates the running executable with `SHA-256`, checks GitHub for newer releases, downloads the latest installer, and launches it using `os.startfile`.
+*
 ---

 ## ⚖️ License